 Once upon a time, Andrew recognized a need for a new style of climbing gym in Vancouver, BC.
 Having a genuine love for the climbing community, Andrew worked for 3 years developing the first Hive location in the heart of Vancouver and he is proud to share the realization of his vision for a community-focused climbing facility within the Lower Mainland.

-Climbing, Education, and Community are the central pillars of everything Andrew brings to the Hive and he dreams to take the Hive Climbing Community to new heights.
+Climbing, Education, and Community are the central pillars of everything Andrew brings to the Hive and he works constantly to take the Hive Climbing Community to new heights.
 The success of the Hive Vancouver led Andrew to open a second gym, the Hive North Shore and, a couple years later, The Hive Surrey.
 These new locations brought an opportunity for the community to embrace a more well rounded level of fitness, and Andrew brought this pillar of Health and Wellness into the foundations of the Hive by establishing top-quality yoga and fitness facilities, programs and instructors!

 Growing up in rural Ontario, Shayne spent much of his youth outside, dabbling in climbing here and there but mostly his spare time was spent paddling a canoe.
 Years later and after a few trips to The Boiler Room in Kingston, the fire was lit and climbing became a new passion.